CFM International CFM56: Fan blade failure

 One issue that led to accidents with the CFM56-3C engine was the failure of fan blades.
 This mode of failure led to the Kegworth air disaster in 1989, which killed 47 people and injured 74 more.
 After the fan blade failed, the pilots mistakenly shut down the wrong engine, resulting in the damaged engine failing completely when powered up for the final approach.
 Following the Kegworth accident, CFM56 engines fitted to a Dan-Air 737-400 and a British Midland 737-400 suffered fan blade failures under similar conditions; neither incident resulted in a crash or injuries.
 After the second incident, the 737-400 fleet was grounded.

 At the time it was not mandatory to flight test new variants of existing engines, and certification testing failed to reveal vibration modes that the fan experienced during the regularly performed power climbs at high altitude.
 Analysis revealed that the fan was being subjected to high-cycle fatigue stresses worse than expected and also more severe than tested for certification; these higher stresses caused the blade to fracture.
 Less than a month after grounding, the fleet was allowed to resume operations once the fan blades and fan disc were replaced and the electronic engine controls were modified to reduce maximum engine thrust to 22,000 lbf (98 kN) from 23,500 lbf (105 kN).
 The redesigned fan blades were installed on all CFM56-3C1 and CFM56-3B2 engines, including over 1,800 engines that had already been delivered to customers.

 In August 2016 Southwest Airlines Flight 3472 suffered a fan blade failure, but landed later without further incident.
 While the aircraft sustained substantial damage, there were no injuries.

 On 17 April 2018, Southwest Airlines Flight 1380 suffered from what appears to be a fan blade failure, debris from which punctured a window.
 The Boeing 737-700 landed safely, but one passenger was killed and several were injured.

+On 10 July 2026, a Ryanair Boeing 737-800 operating flight FR1879 from Thessaloniki, Greece, to Memmingen, Germany, suffered from what appeared to be a fan blade failure, debris from which punctured a window and caused a passenger to be partly sucked out.
+The aircraft landed normally in Thessaloniki.